Frailty is a well-recognised expression of population ageing and is:

-Based on the latest research into frailty, there could be almost 5 million people aged 65 and over living with frailty in England (8-9% of the total population).
+Based on the development of the electronic frailty index, there could be almost 5 million people aged 65 and over living with frailty in England (8-9% of the total population).
 Whilst the majority of these older people are likely to have mild frailty, almost 1.5 million could be considered to have moderate frailty (1.2 million) or severe frailty (0.3 million) and, as the population continues to age, this number is expected to increase.

 There is evidence that frailty may be a modifiable condition and appropriate intervention can influence frailty trajectories.
 The UK and international consensus guidance has recommended identification of frailty as part of routine clinical encounters, or wider population screening, to facilitate the planning and delivery of services for older people.